-The European Union Center (EUC) is committed to providing educational and professional opportunities to faculty at Community Colleges (CC) and Minority-Serving Institutions (MSI) in Illinois.
+The European Union Center (EUC) is committed to providing educational and professional opportunities to faculty at community colleges (CC) and minority-serving institutions (MSI) in the Midwest and beyond.
 Please explore the following links for current opportunities and application instructions.
-We are happy to answer any questions at email@example.com.
+We are happy to answer any questions at firstname.lastname@example.org.

 Grant Applications: The University of Illinois is pleased to offer funding for professional and educational travel, course development, and events related to European Union studies for faculty at CCs/MSIs.
 These funds are available through the EUC's Department of Education Title VI grant.
 Please visit the Faculty Funding page for application instructions and examples of past grants.
 The EUC is currently collaborating with the Midwest Institute for International/Intercultural Education (MIIIE) to sponsor a CC Teams 2020-2024 project and provide a community college — selected through a competitive proposal process — with $10,000 to enhance its international and intercultural programming with a regional focus on Europe and the Middle East.
 Please see here for a selection of recent CC/MSI grant proposals funded by the EU Center.